 - New policy: Starting with 2.4 as the most current minor release line, release patches for the previous supported line (2.3) will move to security-only.
-We will still deliver quality fixes for the previous supported line during the 12 month window after release of a minor (like 2.4) and subsequent new minor release lines; but those will be made available through Magento Quality Patches (MQP) and be focused only on critical issues.
+We will still deliver quality fixes for the previous supported line during the 12-month window after release of a minor (like 2.4) and subsequent new minor release lines; but those will be made available through Magento Quality Patches (MQP) and be focused only on critical issues.

-When does this policy take affect?
+When does this policy take effect?

 Magento 2.3.6 is scheduled to be released on October 15, 2020, and is planned to be the last patch release for Magento 2.3 that will include both quality + security.
 After 2.3.6, the 2.3.x line will become security-only and critical quality issues for 2.3 can be fixed via MQP.

 Note: the only time we’ll release a full version of 2.3 is if we need to maintain compliance with our technology stack, such as for PHP or Elasticsearch.
 This is happening in Q2 of 2021 with a mandatory update of PHP 7.4, we'll be incrementing the line to 2.3.7.
 For details refer to PHP 7.4 support for Magento 2.3.x release line Magento DevBlog post.